microsoft/fabricrealtimelab/modules/module06.md

 ![Simple Report](../images/module06/simplereport.png)

 Of course, our report doesn't contain much data because the stock data is aggregated per day.
 If you'd like to add more data, complete the next step.
+Save the report with a name like 'DailyStockReport'.

 ## 7. Load additional data